 Place this bowl in the freezer for 30 minutes until the mixture is thicker and completely cooled.
 A soft butter texture should form around the edges and the entire thing should have thick caramel in consistency, without being entirely hard or solid.
 You have to freeze this mixture and mind the time because it’s all about how quickly the cacao butter cools.
 Do not leave unattended.
 Set a timer!

 Only once the white chocolate cream is at the right consistency and chilled, you can whip together the 3 cups of chilled canned coconut cream in a stand mixer or with a hand mixer in a cold glass bowl.
 Once the whip cream is fluffy and smooth, add in confectioners sugar slowly while whipping.
 Turn up the speed to get it fluffier.

 Once the coconut whip is thicker and fluffier, add the chilled white chocolate cream while the mixer is beating on medium high.
 Continue to mix until well incorporated and very smooth and fluffy.

 Refrigerate this mixture while the the cranberry mixture and cake layer cools completely.
 Do not assemble this while anything is still warm.
 Do not let the white chocolate mousse sit overnight.
 You should be able to assemble this within an hour.

-To assemble add dollops of white chocolate mousse on top of the cake layer in the casserole dish.
-Then dollop large spoonfuls of the cranberry compote onto the mousse and you can push it into the mousse a little too.
+To assemble the dessert casserole, add dollops of white chocolate mousse on top of the cake layer in the casserole dish.
+Dollop large spoonfuls of the cranberry compote onto the mousse, and you can push it into the mousse a little too.
 Then dollop the remaining white chocolate mousse and then the cranberry compote.
 Take the end of your spoon or the spatula and swirl it around until you get a pattern you like and the cranberry compote is swirled and interspersed into the mousse layer.
 Watch the video to see exactly how I did it!